Giardiasis is a gastrointestinal infection. It is one of the most common parasitic diseases in the world.

 The doctor will ask about your symptoms and medical history.
 A physical exam will be done.

-Your doctor may want to lab results from your bodily fluids, waste products, or tissue.
+Your bodily fluids, tissue, and waste products may be tested.
 This can be done with:

-This condition may be resistant to any of these medications or to several others that are sometimes used.
+This condition may be resistant to medications.
 This may make treatment difficult.
 It may also mean that you may be sick longer.

 Follow these guidelines to prevent getting or spreading giardiasis: